JackBrenn/quakejs-rootless/README.md

 ### Server Configuration

 The server configuration can be customized by modifying `server.cfg`.
-Refer to the [Quake 3 World Server Guide](https://www.quake3world.com/q3guide/servers.html) for detailed configuration options.

 ### Ports